youngmr290/Australian-Farm-Optimisation-Model/docs/sensitivity_index.rst

 #.
 At the input level - the SA is directly applied to an input variable that have been read
    from one of the <input>.xlsx workbooks.
 This is done in one of the input modules (PropertyInputs.py, UniversalInputs.py or StructuralInputs.py).
-This is the preferred sensitivity method becasue it is simple and easy to check.
+This is the preferred sensitivity method because it is simple and easy to check.
 #.
 At a function level during the precalcs - the SA is carried out on intermediate variables
    in the body of the code.